Home

 In July 1948 six Vampires of 54 Squadron made history by completing the first Transatlantic flight by jet aircraft of the Royal Air Force.
 After preparation at RAF Kemble they crossed to the United States, refuelling at Iceland, Greenland and Labrador on the way.

 The success of the Vampire was phenomenal and more of these aircraft were exported than any other British type.
-The De Havilland Vampire was also built under licence in several Commonwealth and European countries.
+The De Havilland Vampire was also built under licence in several Commonwealth and European countries as well as by English Electric in Lancashire.

 Capable of many roles, including day fighter, ground attack fighter/bomber, night fighter and advanced trainer, the Vampire was still in service with many air forces - such as that of the unilaterally independent Rhodesia - as late as the 1970s.